-Key Considerations/Impacts: Some of these options may require additional right-of-way.
+Key Considerations/Impacts: These options, with the exception of Gardner Street and Cedar Street, will require additional right-of-way.
 Pedestrians would be safer traveling on a full six foot sidewalk and the protection of a curb.
 Utility pole locations may be an issue for some options.